wvpv/dadverbs/Dadverbs.md

 7. <a id="1:7"></a> If you don't verbalize your expectations, you are setting yourself up for disappointment.
 8. <a id="1:8"></a> Boasting about your virtuous deeds puts your priorities and motives in question.
 Those announcements negate most of the goodness in the results.
 9. <a id="1:9"></a> Mark Twain once said, "Never argue with a fool, onlookers may not be able to tell the difference."
+10. <a id="1:10"></a> First to complain is the first the volunteer.

 ## 2. Cars <a id="2"></a>

 1. <a id="2:1"></a> Do the total cost of ownership math on your vehicle.
 The best cars are usually the ones that get good gas mileage.
 2. <a id="2:2"></a> Invest in some floor mats that catch dirt.
-3. <a id="2:3"></a> Three essential car skills: Changing oil, replacing a flat tire with the spare, and using the parking brake to do a donut in the snow.
+3. <a id="2:3"></a> Three essential car skills: Changing oil, replacing a flat tire with the spare, and using the parking brake to do a doughnut in the snow.
 4. <a id="2:4"></a> Paying attention is the most important rule of driving.
 5. <a id="2:5"></a> The fast lane is never faster during rush hour.
 Generally speaking, people who treat it that way are the ones that make it worse.